OUR STORY.

 Our values

-Our food is emphatically Korean.
+1. Our food is emphatically Korean.

 That means…

-Our dishes and meal structure seek to bring traditional Korean cuisine into our local community and context.
+1. Our dishes and meal structure seek to bring traditional Korean cuisine into our local community and context.
+You will always find guk, bap, and banchan on our menu to accompany your main.
 Our team will help you build a meal you’ll enjoy if you’re unfamiliar!

-Our menu showcases local produce purchased directly from farmers whenever we are able.
-When no comparable product is available locally or there is a compelling reason to do so, we buy Korean products.
+4. Our menu showcases local produce purchased directly from farmers whenever we are able.
+When no comparable product is available locally or there is a compelling reason to do so, we buy imported Korean products.
 When we have to, we buy commercial.

 cam shaw

-Cam is an operations and ethical business practices specialist and brings those skills to Threshold, in addition to being the creative force behind the bar.
+Cam is an operations and ethical business practices specialist and brings those skills to Threshold, in addition to being the creative force behind the kitchen and bar.
 They love super savory cocktails, spreadsheets, and building high functioning, healthy teams.
 They’re thrilled to get to share all of those things with you at Threshold (well, maybe not the spreadsheets).

 PETE CHOO